LizGoro90/db-tour/queries/05/README.md

 ...
 ```

-Remember that `Update` will operate in the whole result set, in this case the
+Remember that `Update` will operate in the whole result-set.
+In the example
-result set has one element.
+above the whole result-set consists of only one element, while in the example

-The example below will update all items in the books table:
+below the result-set consists of all the items in the collection:

 ```go
 res := booksTable.Find()